Leslie-Alford-Mims House

-Leslie-Alford-Mims House is a historic home located near Holly Springs, Wake County, North Carolina.
+Leslie-Alford-Mims House is a historic home located near Holly Springs in Wake County, North Carolina.

+History

 The original section of the house was built about 1840, and is a two-story, Greek Revival-style frame dwelling.
 The front facade features two-tier, pedimented Doric order entrance portico.
 Additions and modifications were made to house about 1876 and 1900, and includes Colonial Revival style design elements.
 Also on the property is a contributing family cemetery.

+During the American Civil War, a segment of the Union Army set up headquarters in the house.

 It was listed on the National Register of Historic Places in 1997.

-The Leslie-Alford-Mims House is now operated as a wedding venue by Brooke Everhart and Priscilla Erwin.
+The Leslie-Alford-Mims House is now operated as a wedding venue by Brooke Everhart.